-Unfortunately, hard-shells are very expensive compared to soft-shells.
+Unfortunately, hard shells are very expensive compared to soft shells.
 Nonetheless, they are worth the investment for anyone looking for comfort.

 - Fewer Customizations

-Though it is might not be a big deal for lovers of hard-shells, the tents don’t offer a wide variety of designs.
-This is contrary to soft-shells that have different shapes and annexes as well as a lot of customizations.
+Though it is might not be a big deal for lovers of hard shells, the tents don’t offer a wide variety of designs.
+This is contrary to soft shells that have different shapes and annexes as well as a lot of customizations.

 Soft-Shell Rooftop Tents

 Known to fold out and expand, soft-shell rooftop tents mostly resemble ground tents.
 However, contrary to hard shells, they come in various sizes with some accommodating four people.
-When they are packed they are quite tall thus causing their boxy shapes to catch more wind to drag.
+When they are packed they are pretty tall thus causing their boxy shapes to catch more wind to drag.

 - Offers More Sleeping Space

 A soft-shell rooftop tent simply allows more sleeping space.
 Known to accommodate at least four people, your family members or friends will sleep more comfortably in the wide space.
 If you are more than four campers, then don’t worry.
 The tent has you covered with a small awning that simply suspends at the side of your car.
-This gives you more sleeping space while still be used as a living area or just a cooking space during the day.
+This gives you more sleeping space while still being used as a living area or just a cooking space during the day.